Photo: Camper at APEX Summer Camp holding their clay kitty cup project.

-Who goes to Apex Summer Camp?
+Who goes to APEX Summer Camp?

 What is the camper to counselor ratio?

 Kids are divided into groups of 8-10 campers.
-Each group has a dedicated team of 5-6 counselors, usually led by a master’s level therapist or advanced graduate student.
+Each group has a dedicated team of 5-6 counselors, usually led by a master’s level advanced graduate student.
 Counselors are graduate and undergraduate students studying psychology, medicine, speech-language pathology, education, occupational therapy, etc. We typically have a staff to camper ratio of 2 to 1.

-What is a typical day at Apex Summer Camp?
+What is a typical day at APEX Summer Camp?

 Where is camp?